Hcampbell5/WP_PlacementDiary/README.md

     [x] Add in datePicker to choose week of logs

-[ ] Add table for user data (useful when sharing logs) [ ] Show a message when the week has no log entries, urge user to update logs [ ] Add in print option
+[ ] Add table for user data (useful when sharing logs) [x] Show a message when the week has no log entries, urge user to update logs [x] Add in print option
-[ ] Add in export options like PDF to manager
+[x] Add in export options like PDF to manager
-    [ ] Fix logShare to use a href /entries/usrID/all   or  /usrID/week?
 [ ] Add in an email option
 [ ] Finalise css for good styling
-    [ ] Add in media-selectors to format the site for web vs mobile [ ] Add in labels/asides for what things do e.g/ select user etc [ ] Add in custom font Arial Rounded MT Bold
+    [ ] Add in media-selectors to format the site for web vs mobile [ ] Add in labels/asides for what things do e.g/ select user etc [x] Add in custom font Arial Rounded MT Bold

+[ ] Write a readme